NotFoundNL/siteboss-listboss/README.md

 # ListBoss UI for SiteBoss®

-This pckage adds a page to the SiteBoss CMS to show the results of mailings.
+This package adds a page to the SiteBoss CMS to show the results of mailings.

 ## Installation

 ### 1. Add the package

-Run composer:
+Run composer to add the package to your project:

 ```bash
 composer require notfoundnl/siteboss-listboss
 ```
-No artisan commands or migrations are required.
+No artisan commands or migrations are needed.

 ### 2. Update your .env file